c00lerxo/CNF-DNF-Calculator/README.md

 # How to use it?

+The .jar file, which you have to open to execute the application, is contained in /dist directory.

 To use the Calculator, you have to enter in the input field formula in form
 > p [operator] q,